mesoSPIM/mesoSPIM-control/README.md

 ```
 After launch, it will prompt you for a configuration file.
 Please choose a file
 with demo devices (e.g. `DemoStage`) for testing.

+#### Documentation for users
+For instructions on how to use mesoSPIM-control, please check out the documentation [here](https://github.com/mesoSPIM/mesoSPIM-powerpoint-documentation).